Why We Use Sport to Teach Leadership Development

 Why Sport Science Still Matters

-My background isn’t just in sport, it’s in sport science.
-And sport science is about two things:
+My background isn't just in sport, it's in sport science and that's the bridge to leadership coaching in the AI era.

 One Goal.
 Different Roles.
 Total Clarity.

-Whether it’s football, the NFL, F1, rugby, the pattern holds:
+Whether it's football, F1, or the NFL, the pattern holds: